(Click categories above to jump to the section you need)

 Q. How soon will you send my package from the time I place my order?

 A. Once an order is placed, the order is shipped within 2 to 3 business days.
 We ship M-F, 10am-5pm PST.
 Orders can be in transit anywhere from 1-5 business days depending on the address it is shipping to.
-Payment for products and shipping are billed at the time the order placed.
+Payment for products and shipping are billed at the time the order is placed.

 Q. What are your return policies?

 Q. How can I rate or review a product I have purchased?